 Savor St. Paul With Common

+From trendy restaurants in downtown St Paul to the small diverse and snug eateries, this city offers more of a historic, old charm while eating some of the best food in the country.
 After you’ve stuffed yourself silly with some of St. Paul’s best comfort foods, you’ll need somewhere comfy to rest and digest.

 Common’s apartments are built to feel like home from the jump, no matter where in the U.S. you’re relocating.
 At our West Seventh home, ALVERA by Common, you’ll find:

 While living in the city, you won’t have to choose between the best restaurants and places to eat St Paul because the best thing about living there is that you have time to try them all.

 To find your new apartment, check out Common’s St. Paul listings and book a tour today.